 ”The Make It Do Budget”

 So there you have it, “The Make It Do Budget.”
-Yes we have made it through the month and are even keeping some of the tricks we have learned like making home-made bread again–frugal tricks which very much helped save money in the past and had been neglected.
-So if you only have limited funds this next month or next, give “releasing,” “rearranging,” and “rationing” a try.
+Yes, we have made it through the month and are even keeping some of the tricks we learned, like making homemade bread again.
+Frugal tricks have helped save money in the past and had been neglected.
+So if you only have limited funds this month or the next, create a "Make It Do Budget" and give release, rearrange, and ration a try.
 And don’t forget to work together with your significant other in full communication.
-Heck, even if you don’t have a lean food, fashion, and fun budget, try it any way a save some big bucks.
+Heck, even if you don’t have a lean food, fashion, and fun budget, try it anyway and save some big bucks next month!

-THE Make It Do Bread Recipe
+The Frugal Catholic Make It Do Bread Recipe

 combine and put into the bread machine pan—1 and 1/2 cups milk, 2 tablespoons of soft or melted butter, 1/2 cup honey

 combine 4 cups of white flour (or use 2 cups of white flour and 2 cups of whole wheat flour) with 1/2 teaspoon salt, 2 tablespoons of flaxseed, and put into the bread machine pan over the wet ingredients

 2 and 1/2 teaspoons of yeast on the top of the dry ingredients

 Use the dough cycle on your machine, which will take about 1 and 1/2 hours for the first rising. *** Then take the dough out of the machine and divide it in half, and put it into two greased bread pans for however long you want it to rise, and make sure you cover it with a dishtowel.
 (I usually give it about one to two hours, depending on the weather outside.)
 Bake in a 350 degree preheated oven for 20 minutes.
 Let cool and remove it from the loaf pan.
 It freezes very well and fits nicely into a Ziploc bag.